xurei/zxcvbn-async/README.md

 ## Usage

-`zxcvbn-async` provides two modes of operation : async and mimic sync
+`zxcvbn-async` provides two modes of operation : async and mimic sync.

 ### Async mode (recommended)
 This mode is the typical one when working with async code in JS.
 It's the recommended one for a new